China’s Indian Ocean Bases

 Soldiers of the Chinese PLA

-Below are China’s current military/dual use establishments in the Indian Ocean Region: Djibouti, Gwadar, Jiwani and Hambantota.
-The details on these establishments are not comprehensive, but they are intended at demonstrating China’s growing efforts at naval/ dual-use facility expansion.
-Very little is seen in the media about the Jiwani naval base in Pakistan, except for a few reports in 2018, but given its strategic location close to Gwadar, Chahabar and the Strait of Hormuz, this is a port that China will likely eventually develop into a military facility.
-It is likely that China will develop more facilities in the region in the coming years, but these are the currently known ones.
+Rather than a complete listing, this section is a selective examination of China’s footprint in the IOR.
+Below are China’s current military/dual-use establishments in the IOR: Djibouti, Gwadar, Jiwani and Hambantota.
+The details on these establishments are not comprehensive, but they are intended at demonstrating China’s growing efforts at naval/dual-use facility expansion.
+Very little is seen in the media about the Jiwani naval base in Pakistan, except for a few reports in 2018, but given its strategic location close to Gwadar, Chabahar and the Strait of Hormuz, this is a port that China will likely eventually develop into a military facility.
+It is likely that China will develop more facilities in the region in the coming years, but these are some of the currently known ones.

 Djibouti

-The construction of the base began in 2016, and it appears to have cost about US $ 590 million.
+The construction of the base began in 2016, at a cost of approximately US$590 million.
 A number of Chinese warships including Changbai Shan, a large Type-71 amphibious landing ship has been spotted at the port.
 Other significant visits include Chinese naval hospital ship, Peace Ark, which completed a seven-day “Mission Harmony” in December 2024.
 This is an example of the PLA engaging in military/medical diplomacy with the ship providing medical support to the local population.
-The most recent PLAN mission is the 48th Naval Escort Group which started in November 2025.
+The most recent PLA-N mission is the 48th Naval Escort Group which started in November 2025.
 It includes the Type-52DL Guided Missile Destroyer Tangshan and Type-54A frigate Daqing.
 This mission is likely to last about ten months.
 It took over from the previous 47th Naval Escort Group, which included Type-52 Guided Missile Destroyer Baotou, Type-54A Guided Missile Frigate, Honghe and Type-903, a replenish ship, Gaoyouhu.
 These missions indicate the growing complexity of China’s naval power in the northern Indian Ocean.

 Source: Google Maps